Congo's electoral commission slams Catholic Church over vote comment

 The poll is meant to lead to Congo's first democratic transfer of power, but the international community has raised concerns that a disputed result could cause unrest, as was the case after the 2006 and 2011 elections.

+President Donald Trump said on Friday about 80 U.S. military personnel had deployed to Gabon in case they were needed to protect American citizens and diplomatic facilities in Congo.

-The United States called on CENI on Thursday to publish accurate results and threatened sanctions against anyone who sought to undermine the process.
+On Thursday, the United States called on CENI to publish accurate results and threatened sanctions against anyone who sought to undermine the process.

 An election dispute could further destabilize Congo's volatile eastern provinces, where wars around the turn of the century resulted in millions of deaths, most from hunger and disease, and where dozens of militia remain active.